intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/attach-existing-document.md

 ---
-title: Attach an Existing Document to a Case Feature
+title: Attach an Existing Document to the Case Feature
 layout: docs
 category: Unity 7
 ---
 # Description

-`Attach` existing document action allows linking document(-s) from different data providers to selected case.
+`Attach existing documents` action allows linking document(-s) from different data providers to selected case.
 This type of action can be added on `Attachments` tab on a grid toolbar and will be rendered as a separate button (if only one attach action is bound to the grid) or a dropdown (in case grid contains 2 or more actions with `ActionType` custom parameter = `attach`).